 Depending on the scent strength you want to give your candles and the concentration of your oils, you can use as little as a few drops or half an ounce per pound of wax.

 Whether you want to conserve some of your favorite oils or get creative with a fresh aroma, combining essential oils can be a fun part of your candle-making process.
+You might even think about experimenting a little more and make some of your own scented wax melts, such as these wax melts you can find online.
+It could be an extra way to use unused supplies, or even reuse any wax you have.

 Experiment with mixing your top scents to create new, interesting smells or follow some of these simple recipes for classic candle smells.